Copy

 Email: chaplain@lisbonanglicans.org

-Assistant Chaplain : The Rev'd Iain Bendrey
+Assistant Chaplain : The Rev Iain Bendrey

 Telephone : 911 979 007